-The furnace must be isolated from the gas supply system by closing the individual manual shut-off valve during any gas supply system at pressures greater than or equal to 1⁄2 psig.
-(3.48 kPa, 14 inches w.c.).
-This furnace and its components are designed, manufactured and independently certified to comply with all applicable ANSI/CSA standards.
-A leak check of the furnace and its components is not required
+The furnace must be isolated by closing its individual manual shut-off valve and disconnecting from from the gas supply system the during any pressure testing of the gas supply system at pressures less than or equal to 1/2 psig (3.48 kPa, 14 inches w.c.)

 When testing pressure of gas lines, gas valve must be disconnected and isolated.
-See FIGURE 18.
+See FIGURE 28.
 Gas valves can be damaged if subjected to pressures greater than 1/2 psig (3.48 kPa, 14 inches w.c.).